Mohini (2018 film)

-Mohini is a 2018 Indian Tamil-language supernatural horror film written and directed by Ramana Madhesh, starring Trisha and Jackky Bhagnani in the lead roles.
+Mohini is a 2018 Indian Tamil-language supernatural horror film written and directed by Ramana Madhesh, starring Trisha Krishnan and Jackky Bhagnani in the lead roles.
 The film, which was predominantly shot across London, began production in June 2016.

 The film was released on 27 July 2018.
 Upon release, the film received negative reviews and was declared a flop.

 Plot

 Vaishnavi is a popular YouTube chef living in Chennai, Tamil Nadu, India.
 Her friend Ambuja's fiancé Cotton is stuck in a situation that demands him to go to London to work as a chef, but he is unqualified and steals Vaishnavi's recipe to get a job.
 He asks Vaishnavi to accompany him to pose as an assistant and help him secure the job so that he can be financially stable.
 After Ambuja and Cotton's wedding, Vaishnavi agrees and travels to London with Cotton and a relative Balki.
 They stay with their friends Ganesh (Ganeshkar) and his wife Madhu and work as chefs at a restaurant in the Park Grand Hotel in Hounslow.
 Vaishnavi meets Sandeep there, and they fall in love.